DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Interface to scripting languages

-A more convenient way to use the provided library can be found by offering bindings to a scripting language such as Matlab\footnote{\url{https://www.mathworks.com}} or Python\footnote{\url{https://www.python.org}}.
-For both languages there are already existing software frameworks for processing EEG and MEG data \cite{Gramfort2013,Oostenveld2011,Tadel2011}.
-Thus, by providing direct bindings one can include the forward modeling approach directly into an existing analysis pipeline.
-An example for such an integration is presented in \cite{Vorwerk2018}, where the authors introduce a pipeline for performing source analysis using the conforming finite element method together with the classical Venant source model.
-The forward models are implemented using the SimBio software\footnote{\url{https://www.mrt.uni-jena.de/simbio}} and integrated into the Matlab-based FieldTrip-toolbox\footnote{\url{http://www.fieldtriptoolbox.org}}.
-The Python and Matlab bindings for the duneuro module are provided in separate Dune modules: \emph{duneuro-py} and \emph{duneuro-matlab}, respectively.
 The purpose of both modules is to translate the input data given as data structures in the respective programming language and translate them into the \Cpp~counterparts.
-For some cases, this translation can be performed without copying any data, which is especially relevant for large matrices such as the transfer matrix. \begin{lstfloat} {Example Python script for creating an \lstinline{MEEGDriver}.} \end{lstfloat} An example of the driver construction in a Python script is shown in Listing \ref{lst:basic_python}.
-The configuration of the discretization is provided as a python dictionary and the mesh is loaded from a file.
+For some cases, this translation can be performed without copying any data, which is especially relevant for large matrices such as the transfer matrix.
+An example of the driver construction in a Python script is shown in Listing \ref{lst:basic_python}. \begin{lstfloat}[!h] {Example Python script for creating an \lstinline{MEEGDriver}.} \end{lstfloat} The configuration of the discretization is provided as a Python dictionary and the mesh is loaded from a file.
 Alternatively, the mesh can also be provided directly by specifying the vertices, elements, labels and conductivity tensors.
 Note that the discretization method, in this case \lstinline{cg}, is provided as a parameter in the configuration.
 By changing it to \lstinline{dg} and adding the necessary additional parameters such as the penalty parameter $\eta$, one can directly use the discontinuous Galerkin method through the same interface.
-Thus, once a user is able to use the duneuro library for any discretization method, a switch to a different discretization method can be directly performed. \begin{lstfloat} {Example Matlab script for creating an \lstinline{MEEGDriver}.} \end{lstfloat} Listing \ref{lst:basic_matlab} shows the same construction of the driver object as in Listing \ref{lst:basic_python} using the Matlab interface.
-The general structure of the Matlab script is similar to the Python script.
+Thus, once a user is able to use the DUNEuro library for any discretization method, a switch to a different discretization method can be directly performed.
+Listing \ref{lst:basic_matlab} shows the same construction of the driver object as in Listing \ref{lst:basic_python} using the Matlab interface. \begin{lstfloat}[!h] {Example Matlab script for creating an \lstinline{MEEGDriver}.} \end{lstfloat} The general structure of the Matlab script is similar to the Python script.
 The main differences are the use of Matlab syntax and the replacement of the Python dictionary by a Matlab struct array.
 Even though the wrapper code for creating the driver object is different, both scripting languages interface the \Cpp~library and use the same code base.